 Registering with the NDSS gives you access to:

-- information on services and diabetes self-management
+- support and information services for diabetes self-management

 - group support programs, such as peer support for people with type 1 diabetes or young people with diabetes